Arizona Fall League

-The Arizona Fall League (AFL) is an off-season sports league owned and operated by Major League Baseball (MLB) which operates during the autumn in Arizona, United States, at six different baseball complexes.
+The Arizona Fall League (AFL) is an off-season baseball league owned and operated by Major League Baseball (MLB) which operates during autumn in Arizona, United States, at six different baseball complexes.
 Arizona Fall League rosters are filled by many of the top prospects in Minor League Baseball (MiLB) who are assigned by their parent clubs.

 Structure

 The six teams of the AFL are organized in two three-team divisions.
 Each AFL team is affiliated with five teams in Major League Baseball (MLB), and each MLB team provides seven players from their Minor League Baseball affiliates, yielding 35-man rosters.
 Specific players are invited (not assigned) to play in the AFL by their parent club.
 The league provides an environment for top prospects to advance their development, in a setting that MLB governs and monitors, as opposed to other offseason leagues (such as the Puerto Rican Winter League) located outside of the contiguous United States.

 Player eligibility has changed over time; as of 2008, each MLB organization could only provide one player below the Double-A level, and before 2019 there were service-time limits for any players on the 40-man roster of an MLB team, but as of 2021 all players within an MLB organization are eligible.
 Free agents are not eligible.
 The seven players each MLB organization provides consist of four pitchers and three position players.
 Positional needs for each AFL team (e.g. catchers) are coordinated between player development directors of the affiliated MLB organizations via a "position draft".
 An MLB organization can assign more than three position players; such players serve as a taxi squad for the AFL team and are limited to playing two games each week.

-Play generally begins after the conclusion of the World Series and runs until mid-November, although play continued into early December for the first five seasons that the league operated.
+Play generally begins in early October (10/7 for 2024) and runs until mid-November, although play continued into early December for the first five seasons that the league operated.
 Each team plays approximately 30 games; schedule length has varied somewhat during the league's history.
 Following the end of the league's regular season, the two division winners meet in a championship game.

-Players wear uniforms of their respective MLB parent club.
-The league had its own team-specific uniforms before 1998.
+Players wear uniforms of their respective MLB parent club, along with an AFL team-specific hat.
+The league had its own team-specific uniforms before 1998 and in 2019.
 The manager, pitching coach, and hitting coach of each AFL team are provided by MLB organizations on a rotating basis.

 Each team plays home games at its own ballpark, each of which currently has a seating capacity in excess of 10,000 spectators.
 For the 2019 season, only four venues were used due to ballpark renovation work.

 The league has organized an annual all-star game since 2006.
 Initially known as the "Rising Stars Showcase", it has been branded as the "Fall Stars Game" since at least 2013.
+Included in the 2022 season was the Homerun derby.
 Players for the game are selected by league staff, scouting and farm directors, and MLB.com writers.